sleuth-io/terraform-provider-sleuth/docs/contributing/README.md

 # Developing the Provider

 If you wish to work on the provider, you'll first need [Go](http://www.golang.org) installed on your machine (see [Requirements](../../README.md)).
-The easiest way to do this is to use dosbox and run `dosbox shell`.
+The easiest way to do this is to use devbox and run `devbox shell`.

 To compile the provider, run `make install`.
 This will build the provider and put the provider binary in the `$GOPATH/bin` directory.